wasi-master/pypi-command-line/docs/usage.md

 - `PACKAGE_NAME`

-  The name of the package to show releases for
+    The name of the package to show releases for</br>
+    This can also include the version with this format: `package_name==version`

 - `-h`, `--help`

     Show the help message.

-- `---author` / `--no--author`

-  Whether to show the project author or not  [<span style="color: blue"><span style="color: blue">default:</span></span> no--author]

-  This usually shows the author's email.
+- --version TEXT

+    The version of the package to show information for

-- `---link` / `--no--link`
+- `--link` / `--no-link`

-  Whether to show the project link or not  [<span style="color: blue">default:</span> -link]
+    Whether to show the project link or not  [<span style="color: cyan">default:</span> -link]

 ### **Errors and Warnings**

-#### <span style="color: red">E:</span> Project not found
+- #### <span style="color: red">E:</span> Project not found

     Shown when the pypi api returns a 404 response meaning a package with the specified name most likely doesn't exist

 ## regex-search

 Regex stands for Regular Expressions.
-It allows you to search for all packages in PyPI and only show ones that match a specific Regular Expression<sup>[<a title="A regular expression (shortened as regex or regexp) is a sequence of characters that specifies a search pattern.
-Usually such patterns are used by string-searching algorithms." href="https://en.wikipedia.org/wiki/Regular_expression" target="_blank">?</a>]
+It allows you to search for all packages in PyPI and only show ones that match a specific [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression "A regular expression (shortened as regex or regexp) is a sequence of characters that specifies a search pattern.
+Usually such patterns are used by string-searching algorithms.
+For more info click here")

 If the packages cache is empty it then loads the packages first, the cache is kept for 1 day meaning your data is at most 1 day old. if you want to refresh you may do so by using the [cache-refresh](#cache-refresh) command.
 For more information about this cache see [notes](https://wasi-master.github.io/pypi-command-line/notes#cache).